-Gene Autry earned the nickname of “America’s Favorite Cowboy” when he who starred in a series of Republic feature films playing a guitar and singing ballads in between fighting the bad guys.
+Gene Autry earned the nickname of “America’s Favorite Cowboy” when he starred in a series of Republic feature films playing a guitar and singing ballads in between fighting the bad guys.
 He made his debut in the 1934 film In Old Santa Fe.

 In the 1950s, Gene Autry made a transition to the new medium of television with his own syndicated western series THE GENE AUTRY SHOW/CBS/1950-56 (produced by his own Flying A Production Company).